clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 You will want to start with the [ClojureScript Quick Start](https://clojurescript.org/guides/quick-start) and then probably look at [shadow-cljs](https://github.com/thheller/shadow-cljs) as a build tool.
+An alternative build tool for ClojureScript is [figwheel-main](https://figwheel.org/), but this seems to be less popular than `shadow-cljs` these days.

 The creator of `shadow-cljs` has written a number of good [articles about various approaches to using ClojureScript](https://code.thheller.com/) for frontend development, that show how to use "plain" ClojureScript without reaching for wrappers around JavaScript frameworks.

-If you want to use React, there are several options:
+Several frontend / full-stack options for ClojureScript wrap React.js in various ways but, as those articles show, building on top of React is not the only option!

+### UI-Focused Options

 * [reagent](https://reagent-project.github.io/) - a minimalistic ClojureScript interface to React
 * [re-frame](http://day8.github.io/re-frame/) - a functional reactive framework built on top of Reagent
+* [helix](https://github.com/lilactown/helix) - a simple, easy to use library for React development in ClojureScript
+* [UIx](https://pitch-io.github.io/uix/docs/) - an idiomatic interface into modern React

+### Full-Stack Options

 * [fulcro](https://fulcro.fulcrologic.com/) - a library for development of single-page full-stack web applications in clj/cljs
-* [helix](https://github.com/lilactown/helix) - a simple, easy to use library for React development in ClojureScript
 * [sitefox](https://github.com/chr15m/sitefox) - full-stack ClojureScript development on node.js
-* [UIx](https://pitch-io.github.io/uix/docs/) - an idiomatic interface into modern React

-An alternative build tool for ClojureScript is [figwheel-main](https://figwheel.org/), but this seems to be less popular than `shadow-cljs` these days.

 ## See Also